we4sel/we4sel.github.io/index.md

 #### [JS8Call Main page](http://js8call.com/)
 #### [JS8call on Github](https://github.com/jsherer/ft8call)

-I do occasionally work CW, with computer assistance for very bad ears.
+I occasionally work CW, with computer assistance for very bad ears.
 Almost any other digital mode is avilable if it can be run on a rpi and can be set up by the malfunctioning nut on the station keyboard.

 ![we4sel](https://i.postimg.cc/hv6yxbX5/309520-1.jpg)